-St Dunstan’s is named after one time Archbishop of Canterbury, who loved music and the arts.
-In many paintings he is featured with a harp, an angelic instrument.
+St Dunstan’s church is named after the one time Archbishop of Canterbury, who loved music and the arts.
+In many paintings, he is featured with a harp, an angelic instrument.
 St Dunstan’s, Camberwell, carries on the musical tradition as a ‘church that sings’.

 Our purpose as a parish is to live in Jesus’ words that ‘I came that you might have life in abundance’.
 This includes understanding what Jesus’ gift of life means for us as a community and making the most of Jesus’ gift of life by reaching out through our services, fellowship and mission activities.

 St Dunstan’s the Church

 In 1925 a windswept paddock of wet onion grass, with a few residences nearby, was selected as the site for a new parish church in East Camberwell.
 Although initially described as St Hilda’s Riversdale, the new parish became known as St Dunstan’s as a tribute to St Dunstan (928 – 988), one time Archbishop of Canterbury.

 The first building was a temporary wooden church building which sat where the vicarage now sits at the front of the property.
 While that was being built the vicar of the day, The Rev. Oliver Brady, conducted services in the homes of parishioners.
 The first service in the new building was held on 1 August 1926.

 A new brick church and parish hall were completed and dedicated in 1930 by Archbishop Head.
 The parish received generous donations of furniture and furnishings at the time and this practice continues to this day.
 A new two-story home was built as a vicarage after the temporary wooden church had been removed and moved to St Mark’s, West Reservoir.
 Interestingly, a pilgrimage to the site took place during the 80th Anniversary Celebrations in 2006.